bitcaster-io/bitcaster/docs/run.md

 		-e SESSION_COOKIE_SECURE=True \
 		-t bitcaster/bitcaster:latest

-You can use provided `compose.yml` file
+To see a full stack example please have a look to the provided [compose files]() file